syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

 {% endhighlight %}
 {% endtabs %}

-## How to change data point label color of a waterfall chart
+## How to change data point label color of a Waterfall chart

-The following code snippet shows how to change data point label color of a waterfall chart.
+The following code snippet shows how to change data point label color of a Waterfall chart.

 {% tabs %}
 {% highlight c# %}